 How to Transfer Clips from Silverstack to a DaVinci Resolve Timeline

-The steps to perform to transfer a bin from Silverstack to a Resolve timeline including clip and color metadata are in detail:
+For transferring a bin from Silverstack to a Resolve timeline, including clip and color metadata, these steps are necessary:

 - Export FCPXML as well as additional clip and color metadata from Silverstack